Tips for Solo Women RVers to Hit the Road

 While most RVs don’t have alarms, if you have a personal car with an alarm (whether because you are towing a trailer or towed the car behind your RV), then keep the keys handy at all times.
 You can trigger the car alarm on your vehicle if you sense danger.
 This will attract attention, especially at night in quiet RV campgrounds, and hopefully scare away any intruders.

-Another option is the heavy duty telescoping stick.
+Another option are hiking poles.
 In addition to fending off attackers of the human variety, it is also useful when walking your dogs when other dogs or wildlife come at you.

 Take Your Dog RVing with You